[Video] Best Practice Tips For Periodic User Access Reviews In ERP Systems

 Unauthorized access is a significant but preventable threat to an organization.
 Periodic User Access Reviews help you identify redundant or unneeded access, which is critical for good ERP security.
 Unfortunately, this process can be challenging and unwieldy.

-In this episode of the Appsian Insights video series, we’re going to review the importance of conducting user access reviews, examine the specific information the review should contain, and tips for reviewing and approving access.
+In this episode of the Pathlock Insights video series, we’re going to review the importance of conducting user access reviews, examine the specific information the review should contain, and tips for reviewing and approving access.

 What Are User Access Controls?

-Access controls are necessary to ensure only authorized users can obtain access to an organization’s information and systems.
+User access controls are necessary to ensure only authorized users can obtain access to an organization’s information and systems.
 Access controls also manage the granting user’s access to only the specific resources they require to complete their job-related duties.

 Why Is A User Access Review Important?